Camble/Safe-Power-Monitor/README.md

-# GBZ-Power-Monitor V1.0a by Popcorn
+# Safe-Power-Monitor V1.0a by Camble
-PowerBoost edition (amended by Camble)
+based on Popcorn's original GBZ-Power-Monitor

 Background
 ----------